Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `arccos<x>` : Returns the inverse cosine of `x`.
 - `arctan<x>` : Returns the inverse tangent of `x`.
 - `arctan2<y, x>` : Returns the inverse tangent of `y` and `x`.
+- `doubleStr<number, precision>` : Returns the number as a string with the given decimal precision.

 ## Type Conversions